Sola scriptura: Efficacy

 Lutheranism teaches that scripture is united with the power of the Holy Spirit and with it, not only demands but also creates the acceptance of its teaching.
 This teaching produces faith and obedience.
 Scripture is not a dead letter, but rather, the power of the Holy Spirit is inherent in it.
 Scripture does not compel a mere intellectual assent to its doctrine, resting on logical argumentation, but rather it creates the living agreement of faith.
 The Smalcald Articles affirm, "in those things which concern the spoken, outward Word, we must firmly hold that God grants His Spirit or grace to no one, except through or with the preceding outward Word".

 Sufficiency

 Lutheranism teaches that the Bible contains everything that one needs to know in order to obtain salvation and to live a Christian life.
 There are no deficiencies in scripture that need to be filled with by tradition, pronouncements of the Pope, new revelations, or present-day development of doctrine.

 Characteristics in the Reformed faith

+Sola scriptura in the Reformed faith possesses the same characteristics to those of Lutheranism: inspiration, authority, clarity, efficacy, and sufficiency.